CESNET/du-docs/docs/nextflow.md

 * The pipeline run ends with stacktrace and `No signature of method: java.lang.String.toBytes()` error.
 This is normal and it is result of not specifying email address to send final email.
 Nothing to be worried about.

 * The pipeline run does not clean workDir, it is up to user to clean/remove it.

+* Manual resuming of Sarek is possible using different `--input` spec.
+See [here](https://nf-co.re/sarek/2.7.1/usage#troubleshooting).

 ## vib-singlecell-nf/vsn-pipelines pipeline